arturJan4/SmallProjects/README.md

 ---
 ## Game Of Life
-Simple Conway's Game of Life using terminal **(colorama FTW!)** graphics [X] Infite loop to simulate a board given as a 2d array of ones and zeros directly in the code, or in the file *toad.txt* [X] Can generate random boards of given size and simulate them [X] Unit tested
+Simple Conway's Game of Life using terminal **(colorama FTW!)** graphics
+1. Infite loop to simulate a board given as a 2d array of ones and zeros directly in the code, or in the file *toad.txt*.
+2. Can generate random boards of given size and simulate them.
+3. Unit tested.